Monday, January 27, 2014

 Aaron Eckhart in a war between gargoyles and demons in I, Frankenstein

-Soon he finds himself caught in the middle of the war as both groups race to find the secret to Adam’s immortality in a montage of action sequences and special effects, I thought I paid to see a 3D movie, not a light show.
+Soon he finds himself caught in the middle of the war as both groups race to find the secret to Adam’s immortality in a barrage of action sequences and special effects.

 If they were to throw out the Underworld-like plot and did something fresh and new with the story, it probably would have been considered a decent action fantasy flick.
-It’s a shame because I saw aspects of a good movie in here, I wouldn’t mind seeing a movie about Frankenstein trying to live a life in the modern or future human world, but they had to throw in a war between gargoyles and demons, which doesn’t have much to do with the Frankenstein legend.
+It’s a shame because I saw aspects of an interesting movie here as I wouldn’t mind seeing a movie about the Frankenstein monster in a more modern or futuristic environment and seeing how he’d interact with society.
+The downside is if a different movie used this kind of premise regardless of how it turns out, people would probably compare it to I, Frankenstein.

 Friday, January 17, 2014